solana-labs/solana/book/src/interchain-transaction-verification.md

 have access to a Bitcoin node, which they use for purposes of constructing proofs and accessing block headers.

-#### HeaderStore
+#### Header Store
-An account-based data structure used to maintain block headers for the purpose of inclusion in submitted proofs by reference to the HeaderStore account.
-HeaderStores can be maintained by independent entities, since header chain validation is a component of the SPV program proof validation mechanism.
-Fees that are paid out by Proof Requests to Provers are split between the submitter of the merkle proof itself and the HeaderStore that is referenced in the submitted proof.
-Multiple potential approaches to the implementation of the HeaderStore system are feasible:
+An account-based data structure used to maintain block headers for the purpose of inclusion in submitted proofs by reference to the header store account. header stores can be maintained by independent entities, since header chain validation is a component of the SPV program proof validation mechanism.
+Fees that are paid out by Proof Requests to Provers are split between the submitter of the merkle proof itself and the header store that is referenced in the submitted proof.
+Due to the current inability to grow already allocated account data capacity, the use case necessitates a data structure that can grow indefinitely without rebalancing.
+Sub-accounts are accounts owned by the SPV program without their own private keys that are used for storage by allocating blockheaders to their account data.
+Multiple potential approaches to the implementation of the header store system are feasible:

 Store Headers in program sub-accounts indexed by Public address:
+* Each sub-account holds one header and has a public key matching the blockhash
 * Requires same number of account data lookups as confirmations per verification
 * Limit on number of confirmations (15-20) via max transaction data ceiling
 * No network-wide duplication of individual headers

-Linked List of multiple sub-accounts:
+Linked List of multiple sub-accounts storing headers:
-* Maintain sequential index of storage accounts, many headers per account
+* Maintain sequential index of storage accounts, many headers per storage account
 * Max 2 account data lookups for >99.9% of verifications (1 for most)
-* Compact sequential data address format allows any number of confirmations
+* Compact sequential data address format allows any number of confirmations and fast lookups
 * Facilitates network-wide header duplication inefficiencies